-Provost Borland performed th official opening ceremony on Saturday, 8th June 1907; Mr John Parker, Convenor of the Golf Committee, with the advice to drive the ball off the 1st tee “far and true”, presented him with a silver “Cleek”.
-The “Cleek” is on exhibit in the lounge.
+Provost Borland performed the official opening ceremony on Saturday, 8th June 1907; Mr John Parker, Convenor of the Golf Committee, with the advice to drive the ball off the 1st tee “far and true”, presented him with a silver “Cleek”.
+The “Cleek” is on exhibit in the lounge above the Trophy Cabinet.

 Fine weather greeted a large crowd to witness the proceedings, Provost Borland, in his remarks, paid tribute to the hard work performed by Mr Parker and his committee, and reminded the audience that only 5 weeks had passed since the Council passed the resolution to build a golf course.
 The course, when completed, will be 2475 yds in length.
 There were no bunkers at this stage, despite the course being built on sandy soil.